MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-elastic-tables.md

  - JimDaly
 ---

-# Use elastic tables (preview)
+# Use elastic tables using code (preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-This article describes how to perform data operations with elastic tables.
+This article describes how to perform data operations on elastic tables using code.

 ## Work with session token